tcolgate/godinstall/README.md

 - The signing key for the repository is stored in plain text in the blob store.
   It is not retrievable using the service, but could be found on disk.
-This will bre remedied soon. (fix should be in the next release)
+This will be remedied soon. (fix should be in the next release)
-- Config editing is currently not supported, set the defaults at start-up and createa a ewn repository, this will be changed soon (fix should be in the next release)
 - The objects in the blob store should be fairly stable now, some changes may still be needed (I may swap them over to protobufs for future proofing, they are gob right now)
 - Not all the api calls have cli tools at present (fix should be in the next release)